Joel Hunt

-Oliver Joel "Lil' Joel" Hunt (October 11, 1905 – July 24, 1978) was American football and baseball player and coach of football.
+Oliver Joel "Lil' Joel" Hunt (October 11, 1905 – July 24, 1978) was an American football and baseball player and coach of football.
 He played college football at Texas A&M University from 1925 to 1927 and served as the head football coach at the University of Georgia in 1938 and the University of Wyoming in 1939.
 Hunt also played professional baseball in the minor leagues and briefly with the St. Louis Cardinals of Major League Baseball.
 He was inducted into the College Football Hall of Fame as a player in 1967.

 College football playing career

 Hunt played for Texas A&M from 1925 to 1927.
 While in college, Hunt was a running back, punter, place kicker and defensive player.
 Playing in 27 games during his career, he scored 30 touchdowns, 5 field goals and 29 extra points.
 His 19 rushing touchdowns in 1927 was a school record that stood for 85 years until it was broken by Heisman Trophy winner Johnny Manziel in 2012.
-The trophy’s namesake, Coach John Heisman, who was the head coach at Rice University during Hunt's years at Texas A&M and saw Hunt play, asserted that Hunt was "the greatest all-around player I ever saw."
+The trophy's namesake, Coach John Heisman, who was the head coach at Rice University during Hunt's years at Texas A&M and saw Hunt play, asserted that Hunt was "the greatest all-around player I ever saw."